adorsys/xs2a/aspsp-mock-server/README.md

 ## Deployment

-For run Mock ASPSP app with command line
+To run Mock ASPSP app from command line

 1. with in-memory DB fongo: